Mike Alewitz: Artist and muralist

 Alewitz has traveled throughout the world creating public art on themes of peace and justice.
-Some of his earlier works included a mural at the Massachusetts College of Art depicting murdered teen Elijah Pate, the seven-story “Pathfinder Mural” in New York’s Greenwich Village, and a mural promoting international worker solidarity at the Southern California Library for Social Studies and Research.
-His international works include murals commissioned in Baghdad, Chernobyl, Mexico, Nicaragua, Northern Ireland, Israel, the Occupied Territories, and numerous other locations.
+Some of his earlier works included a mural at the Massachusetts College of Art depicting murdered teen Elijah Pate, the seven-story “Pathfinder Mural” in Greenwich Village, and a mural promoting international worker solidarity at the Southern California Library for Social Studies and Research.

 In 1999, Alewitz was named a Millennium Artist by the White House Millennium Council, the National Endowment for the Arts, and the Mid-Atlantic Arts Foundation.
-As a result, he was chosen to execute a highly publicized series of murals painted in Maryland about Harriet Tubman and the Underground Railroad.
+As a result, he was chosen to execute a series of murals painted in Maryland about Harriet Tubman and the Underground Railroad.
 The central mural, which depicted Tubman carrying a musket, was ultimately rejected by the Associated Black Charities (for whom it was intended) for its controversial association with gun violence.

-Alewitz has also organized cultural initiatives for unions and progressive organizations such as the United Mine Workers; Jobs with Justice; Teamsters; Oil, Chemical and Atomic Workers Union; and the United Farm Workers.
-He taught labor history at Rutgers University, where he was Artist-in-Residence for the NJ Industrial Union Council.

-From 2000 to 2016, Alewitz was a professor at Central Connecticut State University where he directed a community-based mural painting and street art program.
-He was the organizer of several annual New Britain International Mural Slams and responsible for establishing a collection of more than one hundred murals at the university.

-Red Square

-In 2014, Alewitz was commissioned to paint a mural for the Puffin Gallery of Social Activism at the Museum of the City of New York.
-The museum refused to install the work due to its political content.

-Following the censorship of the Puffin mural, Alewitz established his home in New London, Connecticut, at Red Square, a private studio, gallery, and museum of his agitprop art.
-Mike Alewitz has spoken and written extensively on political and cultural topics and is the co-author (with Paul Buhle) of Insurgent Images: The Agitprop Murals of Mike Alewitz.
-His art has also been the subject of documentary films, including 2005’s Breaking Walls, which followed Alewitz on a trip to the Middle East and examined the ways in which his murals have shaped conversations about the role of art in society.
+His art has been the subject of documentary films, including 2005’s Breaking Walls, which followed Alewitz on a trip to the Middle East and examined the ways in which his murals have shaped conversations about the role of art in society.